jeffhonforloco/Didit360-App/README.md

 Flexibility: Microservices allow independent scaling and updates for each product.
 Performance: CDN and caching ensure fast delivery of media and responses.
 Security: Environment variables, encrypted connections, and smart contract audits safeguard user data and transactions.
-Future-Readiness: Easily extensible for new features or products within the Didit360
+Future-Readiness: Easily extensible for new features or products within the Didit360 ecosystem.